sundarcodes/FEE-Bootcamp-May-2018/Assignments/Week1/JavaScript Programming Challenge/README.md

 # Task Description
 1. Write JavaScript programs for all the questions in JS-Coding-Exercises.txt
 2. Have a input element to capture user input.
-3. Display output in the html page itself.
+3. Display result in a separate html element (a <p> element or <div> element).
-4. Add/Show validations errors as applicable in HTML page itself.
+4. Add/Show validations errors as applicable in separate html elements.

 # Folder structure to be followed